TrickyFatCat/TrickyInteractionSystem-old/README.md

 ### InteractionInterface

-The interface which used to implement the logic which will be called by InteractionQueueComponent.
+The interface which used to implement the interaction functionality in the chosen actor.

 #### Functions

+1. `StartInteraction` - this function called when the interaction queue component starts the interaction;
+2. `Interact` - this function called to activate the interaction effect returns `true` if success, else `false`;
+3. `StopInteraction` - this function called when the `StopInteraction` called from the interaction queue component;

 ### Interaction Library